krishnaatpivotal/spring-cloud-k8s-demo/k8s-config-reload/README.md

 # Prerequisite
 Must Have Local K8s Cluster
-Must have Skaffold
+Skaffold is not a must

 This Repo(usermicro) springboot app is simple application for to see
 * Load Application property file using k8s configMap.
-* Spring Auto refresh the properties value if changes occurs in ConfigMap
+* Spring Auto refreshes the properties value if changes occurs in ConfigMap
 * We need RBAC policy for our springboot app so that it can watch the configMap.